I’m guilty of it.

 2.)
 Every parent will be there/has been there.
 E-v-e-r-y parent.

-All of us personally know at least one parent (excluding our own parents, obviously.)
+All of us personally know at least one parent in our social orbit.

 A friend.
 A relative.
 A co-worker.
-We may even think the world of them and their children.
-We probably think that they have it all together, and these shopping horror stories don’t apply to them.
+We may think the world of them and their children and their parenting skills.
+We probably think that they have it all together, and it’s very hard to picture them having to forcibly remove their child from the swings at the park.

-So, when you’re frustrated with the mom of two in line with you at the DMV, trying to keep her cool, think about your friends.
+So, when you’re frustrated with the mom of two in line behind you at the DMV, trying to keep her cool, think about that person you love.
+Think about your own mother.
 Would you want someone to ridicule them?
 Think less of them?
 For something that is bound to happen at least once in their parenting journey?

-You would probably sooner want to show them understanding and give them a hug in the midst of their troubles than wish to see them ridiculed.
+You would probably sooner want to show understanding and give them a hug in the midst of their troubles than see an old lady shake her cane at them in disgust.

 Your friend and that mom you don’t even know – they’re both fighting the same good fight.